1–2 spots available for Q2 · Claim yours

 Tier 1: DIY and no-code, $0 to $5,000

-This works if the MVP is mostly a form, a dashboard with static data, a landing page with Stripe, or a CRUD app that a small team uses internally.
-It stops working the moment you need custom auth, a weird integration, real-time features, or performance at scale.
+This works if the MVP is mostly a form, a dashboard with static data, a landing page with Stripe, or a CRUD app a small team uses internally.
+It stops working the moment you need custom auth, an unusual integration, real-time features, or performance at scale.

 I recommend this tier for pre-product founders who just want to validate demand.
 Do not spend $30K before you know anyone wants the thing.